Arsenal - Science Center

 In addition, the production measurement technology and quality research department of the Institute of Production Engineering and High-Power Laser Technology was able to move to object 214, even if it is only used temporarily.

-After the settlement by the various users, the first event in the atrium of Object 214 took place on 19 June 2017: "Research moves" presented one of the five research focal points of the Vienna University of Technology as an example and invited guests from industry and business to get to know research topics on site.
+After the settlement by the various users, the first event in the atrium of Object 214 took place on 19 June 2017: "Research moves" presented one of the five research focal points of the TU Wien as an example and invited guests from industry and business to get to know research topics on site.

 Planning for the next expansion stage of the Vienna Scientific Cluster (VSC4) began in 2017.